More than 200 sailors moved off aircraft carrier after multiple suicides – KION546

 The commanding officer of the carrier, Capt.
 Brent Gaut, made the decision to allow sailors living on board the ship to move to other accommodations, according to a statement from Naval Air Force Atlantic.
 On the first day of the move, which began Monday, more than 200 sailors left the carrier and moved to a nearby Navy facility.

 “The move plan will continue until all Sailors who wish to move off-ship have done so,” the statement said.
-Although the carrier does not have its full complement of approximately 5,000 sailors, the ship still has between 2,000 and 3,000 sailors living aboard during the overhaul process.
+Although the carrier does not have its full complement of approximately 5,000 sailors, the ship still has about 2,700 sailors working aboard during the overhaul process.
+About 420 sailors live on board the ship during its overhaul.

 The ship’s command is working to identify sailors who could “benefit from and desire the support services and Morale, Welfare, and Recreation (MWR) programs” that are available on local Navy facilities.
 The Navy is in the process of setting up “temporary accommodations” for these sailors, according to an earlier statement from Naval Air Force Atlantic.

-Note: Editor’s Note: If you or a loved one have contemplated suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 or text TALK to 741741.
-CORRECTION: A previous version of this story misstated the number of sailors living aboard the ship during its refueling and overhaul process.
-About 420 sailors live on board.